rage/programming-23/data/part-2/1-programming_terminology.md

 ## Expression

-An _expression_ is a bit code that results in a determined data type.
+An _expression_ is a bit of code that results in a determined data type.
 When the program is executed, the expression is evaluated so that it has a value that can then be used in the program.

 Here are a few examples of expressions: